 I used to make this mistake all the time.
 You just can't throw keys for the restaurant to a server and promote them to a manager.
 No way.
 You can't get that done.

-You got to teach them what their job is, how to do it, how well it should be done, more importantly, by win.
+You got to teach them what their job is, how to do it, how well it should be done, more importantly, by when.
 And the key to your success is simple systems for everything you do.
 And great training.

 The number one way to your success is making sure that you have managers.
 A lot of restaurant owners will tell me they know they’re supposed to spend money on managers, but the managers never do the job the way the owner wants it done.
 That leaves them still working in the restaurant and still not making the money they deserve.